 Student Learning Objectives

-- Students will understand the profound effects of human activity on the planet and the critical role of education in solving environmental problems.
+- Students will critique the profound effects of human activity on the planet and recognize the critical role of education in solving environmental problems.

-- Students will become familiar with national and local models of environmental education, be able analyze contemporary environmental issues, and use environmental education as an interdisciplinary tool in fostering environmental literacy and sustainability.
+- Students will describe national and local models of environmental education, analyze contemporary environmental issues, and implement environmental education as an interdisciplinary tool in fostering environmental literacy and sustainability.

 NYU's Eco-Friendly Community